Taking Care of Tracheostomy at Home

 Continue to clean the inner cannula.
 Remove cork when cleaning.

-Skin around the tube should be kept clean and dry.
+Overall, skin around the tube should be kept clean and dry.

 A damp washcloth may be used to gently clean around the neck opening.
 Gauze may be placed under the ties next to the skin to prevent excessive moisture from accumulating on the skin as well as skin chafing.
 Hold the tube while changing the gauze.
 The gauze should be changed if it becomes wet, dirty, or frayed.